 Finding 13: The Library was expanded and made ADA compliant in 2010.
-However, the main entrance to the Library does not have a push button door opener and the door is very heavy making it difficult to open.
+However, the main entrance to the Library is very heavy making it difficult to open.
 There is a buzzer located outside so if someone needed assistance entering the library they could request help.

-Recommendation 13: Add a push button door mechanism to make it easier to access the Library.
+Push button switches have been suggested as an alternative to enable people to enter the library without calling for assistance.
+However such switches are not required under ADA, and the Library Administration (Board of Trustees and Director) recommend that the current accommodation is preferable due to the cost of installing and maintaining switches as well as the danger of children using the doors without supervision.